Confronting Mis and Disinformation in Public Health

 Conferences and Sessions

-We host sessions on public health messaging in the age of misinformation, including at recent and upcoming APHA conferences.
+We host sessions on public health messaging in the age of misinformation, including at APHA’s 2023 Annual Meeting and 2024 Annual Meeting

 Collaborative Efforts